Campbell-Muscle-Lab/teaching_PGY630_QM/docs/pages/Lectures/image_processing_basics/image_processing_basics.md

 ---
-title: Image processing basics
+title: Image processing tools
-nav_order: 9
+nav_order: 10
 has_children: True
 parent: Lectures
 ---

-# Image processing basics
+# Image processing tools

 ## Objectives

-+ Explain how computers store image data including details about the number of pixels, bit resolution, and color-spaces
-+ Recognize that different image formats hvae distinct strengths and weaknesses
-+ Recall the difference between bitmap and vector-based formats and know when to use each

-## Background

-Many science projects involve pictures or data acquired through image scans.
-Concepts such as bit resolution, color-space, and image format are important for rigor and reproducibility.
-This lecture explains some of the basic concepts and sets the stage for future lessons focused on image processing.
++ Explain how computers use colormaps to visualize gray-scale images
++ Recognize the limitations of the jpg format for scientific imaging
++ Demonstrate ability to resize and rotate images
++ Describe how adjusting brightness and contrast alters image histograms

 ## Accessing files

 See [GitHub](../../GitHub/GitHub.html) for instructions on how to download the course material to your local computer.

-The source files for this lecture are at `<repo>/lectures/image_processing_basics`
+The source files for this lecture are at `<repo>/lectures/image_processing_tools`

 ## Other useful material